EffectOrientedProgramming/EOPCode/README.md

   Setup Scala SDK
   ```
   Click on this.
 In the resulting dialog box, select "Create" and choose the latest Coursier version of Scala, which will be
-  a version 2.
+  version 2.x.
 The Dialog box will now look something like this:

   ![image](https://user-images.githubusercontent.com/1001900/126879631-6490636e-7db5-4e4f-90c6-82292ff2569f.png)